Self-Resolving Prediction Markets for Unverifiable Outcomes: Incentives under Cross-Entropy Scoring Rules

 \section{Incentives under Cross-Entropy Scoring Rules}

 In this section, we investigate agents' beliefs about other agents' beliefs and agents' incentives under cross-entropy scoring rules, independent of any particular prediction market design.
 Specifically, we study the natural question of whether there is a mismatch between what cross-entropy scoring rules incentivize (predicting the reference agent's prediction) and what the mechanism designer wants to elicit (beliefs about some random variable $Y$).
-Our key result is that agents can gain no more than some $\varepsilon$ reward by deviating from truthfully reporting their prediction under cross-entropy scoring rules when the reference agent has access to enough informational substitutes.
+First, we establish the number of agents required so that truthful reporting strictly maximizes the agent's expected payoff.
+Subsequently, we establish an upper bound on agents' gain in reward by deviating from truthful reporting under a slightly milder condition: when $\tau-$granularity is not known.

 \paragraph{Setup} Suppose agents $t$ and $r$ have private information $x^{(t)}$ and $x^{(r)}$ respectively, and shared information $x^{(s)}$ that is common knowledge.
 The agents share a common prior $\mathbb{P}(Y, X^{(r)}, X^{(t)}, X^{(s)})$ over $Y$ with marginal prior over $Y$ denoted ${\bf y} = P(Y)$.
 Now, suppose agent $t$ reports their posterior over $Y$ as ${\bf q}^{(t)}$.
 If agent $r$ observes ${\bf q}^{(t)}$ associated with some signal $X^{(t)} = \tilde{x}^{(t)}$, agent $r$ updates their beliefs as if they observed $X^{(t)} = \tilde{x}^{(t)}$ (agents can invert posteriors to obtain the signal under Assumption \ref{as:stoch}).
 If ${\bf q}^{(t)}$ is not consistent with agent $t$'s information structure, agent $r$ may either ignore it or update as if they observed some arbitrary $X^{(t)} = \tilde{x}^{(t)}$.
 If agent $r$ does not observe this report, they take $X^{(t)} = \emptyset$ and make no update to their belief.
 We further assume that agent $r$ reports their true (but potentially misinformed) posterior $\tilde{\bf p}^{(r)}$.